ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 #### Ongoing and completed treatments

-- Agency treatments
+- Organisation treatments
-  - Mandatory security awareness training by the Agency to educate users on the importance of using strong passwords or passphrases
+  - Mandatory security awareness training by the Organisation to educate users on the importance of using strong passwords or passphrases
 - HybridSystem treatments
   - Conditional Access enforces MFA for all users and administrators
   - Password complexity is enforced in line with ISM standards, and users are required to change passwords on first use